CloudEngineHub/genesis_ros/README.md

 1.  **ROS 2**: This package is developed for ROS 2.
 Ensure you have a working installation (e.g., Humble, Iron).
 2.  **Genesis Simulator**: Install Genesis by following the instructions in the official [Genesis repository](https://github.com/Genesis-Embodied-AI/Genesis.git).
-    > **Note**: `gs_ros` was tested with Genesis `v0.3.1`.
+    > **Note**: `gs_ros` was tested with Genesis `v0.3.4`.
 Newer versions may have compatibility issues.
 Please report any problems you encounter!

 ### Steps

 1.  **Downgrade NumPy**
     The default NumPy version installed with Genesis may not be compatible with ROS 2.
-Downgrade to a compatible version:
+Downgrade to a compatible version(optional):
     ```bash
     pip install numpy==1.26.4
     ```